tombye/trexit/_posts/2017-11-09-san-gimignano.markdown

 At its peak, there were 72 towers in the town, the tallest of which was 700 metres high.
 But after a while, the local council said enough was enough and set a limit on how high you could build.

-Most of the towers are gone now but fourteen are still there.
+Most of the towers are gone now but 14 are still there.

 ![The top of towers in piazza della erb, all at different heights](https://github.com/tombye/trexit/raw/gh-pages/assets/images/san-gimignano-top-of-towers.jpg)